ONSdigital/dp/guides/MAC_SETUP.md

 To check that you've set up your Git SSH on your terminal, open your favoured terminal and enter:
   * `ssh -T git@github.com`

-You will then be asked to type *yes* if you're ready to connect.
-You should then be prompted with:
+You will be asked to type *yes* if you're ready to connect.
+You should be prompted with:
   * `Hi [YOUR GIT USERNAME]!
 You've successfully authenticated, but GitHub does not provide shell access.`

 You can then close your terminal.
 If it's unsuccessful check you've used the correct email address (email used for Github account) when creating and saving your key.